sanjogpandasp/Android-Security-Reference/api/keystore.md

 > MUST have a hardware-backed keystore implementation, and perform the fingerprint matching in a Trusted Execution Environment (TEE) or on a chip with a secure channel to the TEE.

-As of M-6-23 hardware backed keystore is not a requirement, but this may soon change:
+As of M-6-23 hardware backed keystore is not a requirement, but is [now manditory in N](https://youtu.be/XZzLjllizYs?t=571).

 > Note that while the above TEE-related requirements are stated as STRONGLY RECOMMENDED, the Compatibility Definition for the next API version is planned to changed these to REQIUIRED.
 If a